-This document describes the installation, electrical connections, commissioning, and troubleshooting of the LUNA2000-(215-2S10, 215-2S12) Smart String Energy Storage System (also referred to as ESS).
+This document describes the installation, electrical connections, commissioning, and troubleshooting of the following Smart String Energy Storage System (also referred to as ESS) models.
 Before installing and operating the ESS, read this document carefully to understand the safety information as well as functions and features of the ESS.